yuehaogao/MAT201B-2024/README.md

 MAT201B (2024), Professor Karl Yerkes

 This is the repository of my project implementing a 3D visualizer of input music files.
 The project brings [2-4] distinct visual patterns that moves along the input audio signal.
+There is a sliding parameter controller named "pattern" that allows changing the visual parameter from one to another.
+You may also use express keys (number keys: [0[, [1] (future: [2], [3])) to change visual patterns.

-The major file dealing with all the algorithms is the "dancing_particles.cpp".
+The major file dealing with all the algorithms is the "dancing_particles.cpp", and it takes in the one of the audio files (limited to be located in the same folder) using the "player()" object in the Distributed App structure.
 The input file will be played in loops, and limited to ".mp3" or ".wav" only.
-The major file dealing with all the stuff input signal are processed by the "player()" object in the

-For my final project of this course, I aim to accomplish a 3D audio visualizer.
-Based on the “main.cpp” under the “audio-reactive” folder, I aim to create multiple visualizing patterns based on the input .mp3 or .wav file taken by the “player()” object in the gamma class.
 Specifically, the input audio is acquiescently having two channels, and two sound samples are grabbed each time, and sent to the left and right channels separately.
 If not, then each sample will be sent to both the left and right channels at the same time.
 The change of pattern can be controlled by a sliding parameter, such that the rounded-down integer will tell the application about which mesh should be displayed at this time.